 Hong Kong’s best vegetarian and vegan restaurants

 Greenwoods Raw Café does exactly what it says on the tin.
-None of the food is heated above 41 degrees which, they claim, helps to preserve beneficial enzymes.
-They use local, organic produce as much as possible, and the menu is entirely vegan-friendly.
-It’s a tough ask to produce tasty food without actually cooking it but they pull it off with innovative dishes like raw lasagne, and courgette noodles.
+None of the food here is heated above 41 degrees which, it claims, helps to preserve beneficial enzymes.
+It uses local, organic produce as much as possible, and the menu is entirely vegan-friendly.
+It’s a tough ask to produce tasty food without actually cooking it but Greenwoods pulls it off with innovative dishes like raw lasagne and courgette noodles.
 The café is open for lunch during the week and lunch and dinner on Saturdays.
-13/F, 2 Carnarvon Road, Tsim Sha Tsui, 6575 6052.

-Wan Chai’s Happy Veggies serves up simple but well put together vegetarian fare in the manner of a local canteen.
-Popular dishes include the mapo tofu ($60) – stir-fried with peppers and mushrooms in a chilli sauce – and the assorted vegetable hotpot ($82) – braised rice vermicelli and mushrooms with spicy fermented bean paste.
-They are virtuous veggies: the business is a not-for-profit social enterprise, which actively recruits staff from the deaf community who are extremely helpful and friendly.
-1/F, Bayfield Building, 99 Hennessy Road, Wan Chai, 2529 3338.
+Tsuen Wan’s Happy Veggies serves up simple, well put together vegetarian fare in the manner of a local canteen.
+Popular dishes include its mapo tofu stir-fried with peppers and mushrooms in a chilli sauce, and the assorted vegetable hotpot with braised rice vermicelli and mushrooms in spicy fermented bean paste.
+The owners are virtuous veggies: the business is a not-for-profit social enterprise, which actively recruits staff from the deaf community who are extremely helpful and friendly.

-Only someone very brave opens a vegetarian Japanese restaurant in Hong Kong.
+Only a brave person would open a vegetarian Japanese restaurant in Hong Kong.
 The guys at Isoya have and it’s a winner, with clean, calm surroundings and friendly service.
 You won’t miss the fish one bit thanks to the cucumber seaweed rolls and tamago (Japanese omelette).
-They make the bean curd in house as well.
-You’ll pay around $350 for a set dinner, excluding drinks and service.
-9/F, 83 Wan Chai Road, Wan Chai, 5500 8812.
+The chefs make the bean curd in-house as well.
+You can pay around $300 for a seasonal tasting set dinner or simply stick with your favourite veggie sushi and tempura.

-A very dependable veggie indian, Khana Khazana makes no apologies for leaving meat off the menu.
-While the food isn’t groundbreaking, it certainly is authentic and cooked with care.
-When available, try the tandoori cauliflower – the oft-maligned brassica spiced and roasted to perfection.
-Meal for two without wine and service costs around $250 while the the lunchtime buffet is a very reasonable $99.
-1/F, Dannies House, 20 Luard Road, Wan Chai, 2520 5308.
+A very dependable veggie Indian, Khana Khazana makes no apologies for leaving meat off the menu.
+While the food isn’t groundbreaking – think lots of spinach and cottage cheese curries and vegetable samosas – it certainly is authentic and cooked with care.
+When available, try the tandoori cauliflower – the oft-maligned brassica is spiced and roasted to perfection.

 ‘Lock’ means happiness, enjoyment and fortune and we think Lock Cha fulfils the first two of these promises.
 Situated in the beautiful green retreat that is Hong Kong Park, the spot provides a calming atmosphere all Hongkongers can appreciate.
-With its fantastic vegetarian dim sum, like the vegetable pot stickers ($28) and an extensive range of teas to choose from, Lock Cha is the perfect place to grab a vegan-friendly bite and relax.
-The KS Lo Gallery, Hong Kong Park, Admiralty, 2801 7177.
+With its fantastic vegetarian dim sum, like veggie dumplings and fried beancurd cake, as well as an extensive range of teas to choose from – Oolong, green tea, white tea, you name it – Lock Cha is the perfect place to grab a vegan-friendly bite and relax.

-Located in the tranquil haven of Chi Lin Nunnery, but accessible from Central in 45 minutes, this vegetarian eatery is well worth the trip.
-Its excellent vegetarian dim sum is best enjoyed as one of the set menus.
-The pine seed, ginger and mushroom fried rice and veggie dumpling noodles are favourites.
-Expect unfussy service bordering on rude but good, homecooked food with all proceeds going back to the nunnery.
+Also known as Long Men Lou, Chi Ling Vegetarian is located in the tranquil haven of Chi Lin Nunnery.
+Its excellent vegetarian dim sum is best enjoyed in one of the set menus.
+The pine seed, ginger and mushroom fried rice and veggie dumpling noodles are particularly popular.
+Expect unfussy service and good, homecooked food with all proceeds going back to the nunnery.
 You’ll pay around $100 for a meal without drinks or service.
-60 Fung Tak Road, Diamond Hill, 3658 9388.

 With a strong focus on sustainability and responsible sourcing, Mana’s menu is devised in order to minimise its environmental impact.
 This means no meat, minimal dairy and being 100 percent organic.
-It serves up middle-eastern style burgers and flatbreads with plenty of gluten-free options available.
-The signature burger is a tasty tower of grilled halloumi, tofu, roasted veggies, portobello mushroom and pickled cucumber.
-8 Tai On Terrace, Sheung Wan, 2347 8555
+It serves up Middle Eastern-style burgers and flatbreads with plenty of gluten-free options available.
+The signature burger is a tasty tower of grilled halloumi, tofu, roasted veggies, a portobello mushroom and pickled cucumbers.
+The Wellington Street joint also has a great semi-outdoor space.